isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 ## Viewing the logs {#viewing_logs}

-The **Show log** button allows you to view the test results.
+The **[!UICONTROL Show log]** button allows you to view the test results.
 This page displays the journey’s current information in JSON format.
 A button allows you to copy entire nodes.
 You need to manually refresh the page to update the journey’s test results.

 ![](../assets/journeytest3.png)